collapsed-stacks/startups/questions/13262/i-m-a-startup-ceo-and-i-want-to-create-an-assessment-report-for-my-technology.md

 - tagged: `software`, `growth`
 - score: 1

-<p>we have a buggy software that break at some random point, we've done some improvement to it but i'm not sure is it enough or not.</p>
+we have a buggy software that break at some random point, we've done some improvement to it but i'm not sure is it enough or not.

-<p>so i decided to do an assessment report </p>
+so i decided to do an assessment report

-<p>is there any service for assessing my software quality?
-or should i outsource this task.</p>
+is there any service for assessing my software quality? or should i outsource this task.

-<p>i want to know witch part of my software have critical bugs(architecture, code, ...)
-can i do marketing and sales with these software or not</p>
+i want to know witch part of my software have critical bugs(architecture, code, ...) can i do marketing and sales with these software or not

 ## Answer 13263